 Some doctors may order other forms of testing, but these are the most common and practical.
-Though these tests are quite accurate, it is important to be honest with doctors about symptoms before the tests occur so that doctors don’t order unnecessary testing.
+Though these tests are quite accurate, it is important to be open and honest with doctors about symptoms before the tests occur so that doctors don’t order unnecessary testing.

 Conventional Treatment of Neck Pain and Related Symptoms

-- Physical Therapy: the goal of physical therapy for neck pain focuses on posture correction, strengthening the muscles surrounding the spine, alleviating symptoms, and preventing future injury.
+- Physical therapy: the goal of physical therapy for neck pain focuses on posture correction, strengthening the muscles surrounding the spine, alleviating symptoms, and preventing future injury.

 - Medication: some medications may be prescribed or recommended to manage pain.
 Depending on the symptoms, doctors may also prescribe medications that are meant to treat nausea and dizziness as well.

-- Transcutaneous Electrical Nerve Stimulation (TENS): this form of treatment sends electrical impulses through the nerves in an attempt to alleviate pain.
+- Transcutaneous electrical nerve stimulation (TENS): this form of treatment sends electrical impulses through the nerves in an attempt to alleviate pain.

-- Neck Brace: wearing a device that provides support to the neck could help to take some pressure off of muscles in the neck, but should be closely monitored as it could cause more damage if used improperly or too often.
+- Neck brace: wearing a device that provides support to the neck could help to take some pressure off of muscles in the neck, but should be closely monitored as it could cause more damage if used improperly or too often.

-- Corticosteroid Injections: doctors may opt to inject a synthetic form of cortisol (a naturally occurring anti-inflammatory property) to ease a patient’s neck pain.
-This kind of treatment is often successful in treating pain in the short-term, but has been reported to damage nerves and soft tissue over time if used excessively.
+- Corticosteroid injections: doctors may opt to inject a synthetic form of cortisol (a naturally occurring anti-inflammatory property) to ease a patient’s neck pain.
+This kind of treatment is often successful in treating pain in the short term but has been reported to damage nerves and soft tissue over time if used excessively.

 The amount of potential treatment options changes depending on what is causing the symptoms.
 Once a proper diagnosis is made, doctors can begin to formulate a plan for treatment that is unique to each patient.